 - familiarization with university policy detailed in the Office of Sponsored Project’s Department Research Administrator (DRA) Handbook

 Perhaps the easiest way to jump in is through membership in UT’s Association of Research Administrators.
 Launched in early 2017, the ARA aims to unite and strengthen research administration at UT through networking, information sharing, and training.
-Contact Liz Kogan to receive notification about future meetings.
+To receive notifications about ARA meetings, please contact firstname.lastname@example.org.

 To show our continued support of the efforts of research support staff at UT, the Vice President for Research sponsors annual Research Administrator Awards in two categories:

-The nomination cycle for 2018 will open on May 15th.
-Nominations will be accepted through the end of June.
-Winners will be announced at the National Research Administrator Day Celebration on September 25.
+The nomination cycle for 2018 is now closed.
+Winners will be announced at the National Research Administrator Day Celebration on September 25th.

 Next year’s cycle will be announced in Spring of 2019.